doctorfree/nvim-lazyman/README.md

    1. Installs language servers and tools for coding diagnostics
    1. Installs the latest version of Neovim if not already installed
    1. Installs and initializes configured Neovim plugins

+After the download and initialization are complete, execute the `lazyman` command found in `~/.local/bin/lazyman`.

 Lazyman uses [Homebrew](https://brew.sh) to install Neovim if there is not already Neovim 0.9 or later installed and in the execution path.